Artartur/CRUD/README.md

 # CRUD

-The Application is mobile, so you must download Expo app on PlayStore.
+**The app is mobile so you have to download the Expo app from the PlayStore**

 * Clone the Repo
 * npm install